 Continuing the story of how we we issue a Schengen visa at the Italian consulate in Podgorica, Montenegro (read the beginning Here).
-After the hardships of collecting documents, we again arrived at the Italian consulate last Thursday, November 1, 2012 - having experienced another disappointment 🙁 Once again, the site does not say a word that the consulate does not accept - November 1 in Italy is a public holiday - the Day of the Dead - and the consulate is closed.
-For us, a trip to Podgorica means a lost day 🙁 Out of grief, we once again went to Delta City and shopped a little 🙂 We humbly began to wait for next Tuesday, when once again we can try our luck at this - rrrrrr - consulate!
+After the ordeal of collecting documents, we returned to the Italian consulate last Thursday, November 1, 2012, to yet another disappointment. 🙁 The website once again didn't mention that the consulate doesn't accept visas.
+November 1 is a public holiday in Italy, the Day of the Dead, and the consulate is closed.
+For us, a trip to Podgorica meant a wasted day. 🙁 In our desperation, we once again went to Delta City and did a little shopping. 🙂 We humbly awaited the following Tuesday, when we would once again be able to try our luck at this consulate!

 Tuesday, November 6, 2012.
 Consulate of Italy, George Washington Boulevard 26, Podgorica.
 Previously, they took a new bank statement on the state of the account, otherwise the previous one was already outdated.